 You might find yourself in a Challenge to:

-- Hold a Horse Stance longest
+- Hold a Horse Stance longer than anyone else

 - Maintain a level head-height (no telegraphing) while engaging in a difficult stepping pattern